anamariamilcu/step/README.md

 # Google Student Training in Engineering Program

-This repo contains Ana-Maria's portofolio and STEP projects.
+This repo contains Ana-Maria's portfolio and STEP projects.